-An artists from rural Maine, Swift saw the beauty in these old flagships and wanted to preserve them as examples of America’s maritime heritage.
+An artist from rural Maine, Swift saw the beauty in these old ships and wanted to preserve them as examples of America’s maritime heritage.
 Confident that the lure of the sea and the graceful lines of a salty old schooner would appeal to “rusticators” who sought to escape from the hustle and bustle of the cities, Captain Swift offered his first windjammer cruise in 1936.
 According to Swift, “We had only three lady passengers from Boston.
 The next time, I believe, we took off without any passengers.”

 Nonetheless, Swift preserved.
-For a mere $25 per week, passengers couldn’t enjoy the simple pleasures of living aboard an authentic coasting schooner—a windjammer—as they explored the islands and villages of the pristine Maine coast.
+For a mere $25 per week, passengers could enjoy the simple pleasures of living aboard an authentic coasting schooner—a windjammer—as they explored the islands and villages of the pristine Maine coast.
 The term “windjammer” actually derived from steamboat captains poking fun at the old-fashioned schooners, but nowadays it refers to any large sailing vessel that carries guests on overnight sailing cruises.

 It took several marginal seasons before the business caught on, but by the early 1940s, Swift had a flourishing business that ensured the steady growth of his fleet.
 Captain Swift eventually retired in 1961, 25 years after he introduced his first windjammer cruise on Penobscot Bay, leaving a rich legacy in his wake.

 Following in Frank Swift’s footsteps, a number of sea captains began offering windjammer cruises of their own in the 1950s.
 Promoting themselves on informal basis through the 1960s, they formed the Maine Windjammer Association in 1977.